MTR93600/AIMI-AI/README.md

     COBBoost maxBolus:          maxBolus to use within the COBBoost Window.
 0 will use AAPS maxBolus.
     COB maxBolus:               maxBolus to use with COB outside of the initial COBBoost Window.
 0 will use AAPS maxBolus.

+EXPERIMENTAL:
+•	Use 3PM Basal ISF Variance:     Use 3PM Basal as the basis for ISF changes.
+The basal at 3PM is taken as the basis for baseline ISF.
+                                    Basal variation from this point is used to scale the ISF, stronger basal will make ISF weaker.
+                                    Only use when the profile uses a single ISF for 24 hours and the basal profile is fully populated.
+•	Use TDD for ISF:                Use the last 24H TDD for ISF.
+This will override the profile ISF and can be used with 3PM basal ISF variance.
+•	TDD ISF Scaling:                This will use a percentage of the calculated TDD ISF.
+If TDD ISF is too strong it can be reduced e.g. 50 will make TDD ISF 50% weaker.